 Researchers also interviewed each child to screen for symptoms of psychopathologic behavior, like cruelty, defiance, or conduct problems.

-At the end of 10 months, researchers compared each child’s outcome with his or her baseline profile.
+At the end of 10 months, researchers compared each child's outcome with his or her baseline profile.
+And the results were pretty suggestive.

 Studies of British teenagers have reported that psychopathy is correlated with the sheer number of adverse life events that a young person experiences.